maxiangd/AWOASA-Magnetic-Target-Positioning/README.md

             50 independent runs for statistical significance

-         4.Run the script.
+         4. Run the script.
 The output will include:

             Mean and standard deviation of the fitness values for all 16 benchmark functions

             Convergence curve plots

       5.2  Reproduce Magnetic Target Positioning Results

-         1.Navigate to the /Gaussian_White_Noise or /Multi-Source_Interference_Mode folder.
+         1. Navigate to the /Gaussian_White_Noise or /Multi-Source_Interference_Mode folder.

-         2.Open the script WOA_main or AWOASA_main.m.
+         2. Open the script WOA_main or AWOASA_main.m.

-         3.The script automatically loads the real-world magnetic target dataset from Harbin field tests (included in the repository).
+         3. The script automatically loads the real-world magnetic target dataset from Harbin field tests (included in the repository).

-         4.Set the experimental parameters (consistent with the paper):
+         4. Set the experimental parameters (consistent with the paper):

             Population size N = 50